Dilhasha/AppFacCLI/README.md

 # Build
-To clone and build the project, run "build" script.
+To clone and build the project, run "build" script,
 Executables get created at “out” directory

 #Install
-Add the executable to the PATH variable by, export PATH=<path of appfac executable>:$PATH Access using ‘appfac
+Add the executable to the PATH variable by, export PATH=<path of appfac executable>:$PATH , Access using ‘appfac